 Every borrowing decision you choose must be based on the rates of interest.
 While if your house is mortgaged already, then a home equity loan will add to the existing pressures.
 A refinancing option on the other hand, will renew your existing loan with a newer term, rate of interest and EMI.

 Home Equity Loan v/s Refinanced Loan

-Saving and owing a house is a contentious issue.
+Saving and owning a house is a contentious issue.
 So it a ‘forced savings’ account?
 When you’re paying back loans and also building value on your property.
 With a refinancing option, you cannot appraise the property value.
 Infact you are required to take on equity which you may or may not like doing.

 Obviously, it’s better to have equity first.
 The strong point here is that if you’ve purchased a house long time back, then you may need to repay for that long.
-In this case you may take some equity.
+In this case, you may take some equity.

 How to estimate your share of Home Equity?

 To evaluate your share of equity, it is relevant to find out your property value and what’s the withheld equity proportion.
 If the difference between the two is optimistic, then you can easily have equity again.
 But if your payouts are more than the property value, then you’re earning in negative.

 Read More: How to get home equity loan with bad credit?